ericbackman/nba_data_scraper/docs/rough_planning.md

 ### Current Work

 Step 1. use jupyter labs to experiment and pull per game data for a given team.
 Would like to end up with a series of data frames I can store for a team (toronto raptors for example).
 End result should be a game number (ID), all relevant stats for the team in game.
-Off the top of my head, PTS for, PTS against, 3pts made, 3pts attempted, FG made, FG attempted,
+Off the top of my head, PTS for, PTS against, 3pts made, 3pts attempted, FG made, FG attempted.

+### Oct 4th Thinking

+First type of predictions i want to tackle is game outcome, for a given game, feed in relevant statistics to create guess.
+Stats required (first draft):
+- team stats for previous season
+- team stats for current season
+- rolling avg of last 3, 5, 7, 10 games
+- player stats for each team (roster is 15 deep, rarely go deeper than 12?)

+Based on this draft, will need a raw stats storage that includes:
+- Team standings for all seasons
+- Team game logs
+- Player aggregate stats
+- Player game logs

+Need to convert this into a series of data sets and tables.
+Gives rough framework for what data i need to scrape.
+Functions to needed for selenium:
+- Team aggregate stats from a season (better to get from standings from a given season?)
+- Given team and season, pull all boxscores (will give team data and player data)
+- Given player name, pull aggregate stats for all seasons